DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

     cuts.
 Godard must be vomiting as we speak...
 Free your mind, tell your stories in whatever way feels good to you.
 Life’s too short.’
-    Two of my informants also listed Godard as one of the filmmakers influencing their work (Sam, Brittany).
-One also cited Vertov as influential on his work (Sam).
+    Two of my informants also listed Godard as one of the filmmakers influencing their work (Sam Reinsew, Brittany Shoot).
+One also cited Vertov as influential on his work (Sam Reinsew).

 [^03chapter2_45]: Jean Burgess, ‘Re-mediating Vernacular Creativity: Digital
     Storytelling’, Paper Presented at *First Person: International